Skip to content

 Asbestos-containing materials which are in good condition do not pose a risk to your health.
 If they are damaged they can usually be repaired.
 As a last resort, badly damaged asbestos can be removed.

-Why was asbestos used?
+Why buildings contain asbestos

 Home improvements, repairs and DIY

-• Don’t drill, sand or scrape anything you think may contain asbestos when you are carrying out any home improvements or DIY
+• Don’t drill, sand or scrape anything you think may contain asbestos when you are carrying out any home improvements or DIY.

-• Always soak wallpaper before removing, if possible use a steam stripper and then gently peel away the paper before redecorating
+• Always soak wallpaper before removing.
+If possible, use a steam stripper and then gently peel away the paper before redecorating.

 • Don’t try to remove textured coatings from ceilings.
-Wash any areas of flaking paint before repainting
+Wash any areas of flaking paint before repainting.

 • Don’t try to remove old floor tiles or linoleum.
-Leave them in place and lay new floor coverings over them
+Leave them in place and lay new floor coverings over them.

 Was this information helpful?